springdoc/springdoc-openapi-demos/docs/faq.md

 ### How can I set a global header?
 - You may have global parameters with Standard OpenAPI description.
+- If you need the defintions to appear globally (withing every group), no matter if the group fulfills the conditions specified on the GroupedOpenApi , you can use OpenAPI Bean.
 - You can define common parameters under parameters in the global components section and reference them elsewhere via `$ref`.
 You can also define global header parameters.
 - For this, you can override to OpenAPI Bean, and set the global headers or parameters definition on the components level.
 ```java